Competitive Advantage & Profitability

 - Entry Threat

 We will work with your team to decipher what goes on inside each of the five forces.
 Five Forces is all about understanding the profitability of firms, more than from accounting or perhaps a bit about finance.
 The Five Forces is all about understanding the sources of profitability.
-It enables us look forward into the future, more than just looking backwards.
+This structural analysis enables us look forward into the future, more than just looking backwards.

 The Value Net is another framework through which we can analyze the competitiveness of a firm.
 It is similar to Porter’s Five Forces and includes many of the “forces” considered in that model, including suppliers, buyers (customers), and competitors.
 However, whereas the Five Forces model assesses threats to profits, Value Net assesses opportunities.
 Toward this end, Value Net analysis includes a force that is not found in the Five Forces model: Complementors.
 This framework is based on the notion that not all aspects of the external market environment are threats.
 On the contrary, some companies or forces in the market influence the success of your company in a positive way.